NishantSahay123/NishantSahay123/README.md

-### Hi there 👋, my name is NIshant Sahay
+### Hi there 👋, my name is Nishant Sahay
 #### I am a beginner at VLSI front end developing
 Bachelors in Electronics and Communication.
 Currently an intern at Indicus Technology.

-Skills: Verilog / Arduino IDE / C
+Skills: Verilog / Arduino IDE / C / MATLAB

 - 🌱 I’m currently learning Verilog
 - 📫 How to reach me: nishantsahay1234@gmail.com